bberak/swift-boy/README.md

 ## TODOs

-- Better MBC support (currently only partially support MBC0 and MBC1)
+- Better MBC support (currently only partially supports MBC0 and MBC1)
 - The sound synthesizer is not quite right yet
 - Handle transparent pixels and sprite priority
 - A bunch of other stuff